xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

 XML documents are treated as trees of nodes, in which the topmost element of the tree is the root element.

 Absolute XPath is the path starting from the root.
+An absolute XPath starts with html and forward slash (/).

 For example: `/html/body/div[1]/div[1]/div/div[3]/div[2]/div`